 Day 12 - Iskander Kul

-Drive through stunning scenery to Lake Iskander Kul in the Fann Mountains, where we have opportunities to hike around the lake shore.
-We have a full free day to explore the area and can visit nearby waterfalls and springs as well as small settlements.
+Drive through stunning scenery to Lake Iskander Kul in the Fann Mountains (150km), where we have opportunities to hike around the lake shore.
+We have the rest of the day to explore the area and can visit nearby waterfalls and springs as well as small settlements.
 Overnight tourist cottages.
 (BLD)